WICG/background-sync/explainer.md

 * `tag`: This operates like a notification's tag.
 If you register a sync and an existing sync with the same tag is pending, it returns the existing registration.
 If further options are added to `.register`, the existing registration will be updated.

-`navigator.serviceWorker.ready` resolves when the in-scope registration gains an active worker, if you try to register for sync before this, registration will reject.
+`navigator.serviceWorker.ready` resolves when the in-scope service worker registration gains an active worker, if you try to register for sync before this, `sync.register` will reject.

 The above is how a *page* would register for a one-off sync, although this can also be done within a service worker, as `self.registration` gives access to the service worker registration.
 Since the registration requires an active worker, this should only be attempted after your service worker has activated.